spheronFdn/sdk/examples/browser-upload/README.md

 ## **server**

 - A express server that has one endpoint `POST: /initiate-upload`, that is used by the **client** project to get the `uploadToken` and to use it to upload data.
+- All the logic is in the `index.js`.

 To start the project: